levjoy/concept/Notes and next steps.md

 ## **Partners/Intermediaries**

-*Action*: Invite formal organizational partners to join DSX and to act as community intermediaries — points of contact for communities who need capacity and capacity builders who want to offer assistance.
+*Action*: Invite formal partners to join DSX and to act as community intermediaries — points of contact for communities who need capacity and capacity builders who want to offer assistance.
+Partners would be organizations and individuals or networks representing distinct communities.
 This will be U.S.-only for now.
 They will:

 	- Help identify and route requests for assistance
 	- Identify funding to move resources to communities and trainers